 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|

-- Use of digital and/or analogue cameras and digital editing tools to manipulate photographic imagery for the production of photographic artworks.
+- Apply digital and/or analogue tools and techniques to edit and manipulate photographic imagery for the production of photographic artworks.

-- Identify and follow WHS practices relevant to photographic techniques, materials, equipment and work spaces.
+- Identify and apply WHS and ethical practices relevant to photographic techniques, materials, equipment and work spaces.